dieselrabbit/soipip/README.md

 # Screenlogic Over IP in Python

-Forked from forked from keithpjolley/soipip with the goal of turning into a Home Assistant integration
+Forked from keithpjolley/soipip with the goal of turning into a Home Assistant integration

 From keithpjolley/soipip:
 The protocol and codes are documented fairly well here: